Discharge- Preparing for the next step

 - a list of strategies you can use right now for daily routines such as getting around, eating, bathing and going to the toilet.

 - Decide on your goals and priorities.

 - Ask your therapist what you can do on your own to help you keep moving forward.
 When your therapy sessions end, ask when you should consult a therapist again.
 Remember to balance your activity and get rest to avoid fatigue.

 - Keep track of your progress.

 Know what to expect with your personal stroke recovery journey.
 Get a free copy of our stroke recovery book.

-To find useful services to help you with rehabilitation, see our list of government and community agencies.
+To find useful services to help you with rehabilitation, see our listings of government and community agencies.